Welcome to Fall, Y'all!

 Did you know that an ingredient label lists the foods in order from most to least?
 So, it's fantastic if the first ingredient is a meat protein rather than corn or other cheap filler grain.
 Other useful elements include veggies, fruits, and vitamins.

-We've used Life's Abundance All Stage Dog Food for years now, and we love it.
-Our Las Vegas vet had commented on how strong and vibrant the pups were when they went in to have their dewclaws removed.
+We've used Kinetic Performance Dog Food for years now, and we love it.
+Ours vet had commented on how strong and vibrant the pups were when he has seen our puppies.
 He's observed this in multiple litters, and I believe it's the food!
 We do have other approved foods, though.
 (Keep reading to find out!)

 Per our Policies and Standard Operating Procedures agreement, FADA families agree to keep these precious puppies on this food, or one of our other approved foods, for one year.
 You don't have to keep them on it once your pup is over one year old, but please consider finding another food with similar ingredients and quality.
 Regarding supplements, a good probiotic for a healthy gut is a great choice.